nais/doc/docs/auth/tokenx/how-to/generate.md

 tags: [tokenx, how-to]
 ---

-# Generate a token for development
+# Generate a token from TokenX for development

 This how-to guides you through the steps required to generate a token that you can use against an [API secured with TokenX](secure.md) in the development environments.